LLMs Should Express Uncertainty Explicitly: Internal Mechanism Analysis

-A central question is why uncertainty quality can improve substantially without degrading reasoning quality.
-To investigate this, we focus on two complementary analyses: where calibration-related changes are concentrated across token positions, and how strongly the model’s internal representations are altered.
-Taken together, these analyses suggest that uncertainty is constructed in a distributed way along the reasoning trajectory and becomes observable only at designated output positions.
-The two interfaces, however, expose this latent signal differently.
-The verbalized-confidence interface behaves like a geometry-preserving readout, refining how uncertainty is decoded while leaving the representation of reasoning states largely intact.
-By contrast, the \texttt{<uncertain>} interface induces a broader internal uncertainty state that reshapes late-layer representations before producing an explicit emission.
+A central question is whether these gains reflect more than surface-level reward optimization: how can training substantially improve self-assessment quality without degrading reasoning quality?
+To investigate this, we focus on two complementary analyses: where the training-induced changes concentrate across token positions, and how strongly the model's internal representations are altered.
+Taken together, these analyses suggest that the self-assessment signal is constructed in a distributed way along the reasoning trajectory and becomes observable only at designated output positions.
+The two design choices, however, expose this latent signal differently.
+Verbalized confidence largely preserves representation geometry while sharpening a confidence-related structure already present in the pretrained model.
+By contrast, the \texttt{<uncertain>} marker induces a broader internal state that reshapes late-layer representations before producing an explicit emission.

-\paragraph{Localization: at which positions does calibration act?} We compute the token-level KL divergence between base and calibrated model distributions at every position in the assistant turn, and group positions by their semantic type (confidence digit, structural label, reasoning token, uncertainty token, nearby context).
+\paragraph{Localization: at which positions does training act?} We compute the token-level KL divergence between base and calibrated model distributions at every position in the assistant turn, and group positions by their semantic type (confidence digit, structural label, reasoning token, \texttt{<uncertain>} position, nearby context).
 This directly reveals which positions absorb the distributional change.